 Each varsity and club team must submit payment for the National Team Championships by the deadline and compete in the minimum number of matches to be eligible for the event.

-Teams may submit line-ups of 11 players; however, only the top 10 players are eligible to compete in the top 9 ladder positions.
+Teams may submit line-ups of 11 players.
+Starting in 2022, all 11 players may compete in the top 9 positions for a team as long as they play in the appropriate order.
+(Previous rule: only the top 10 players are eligible to compete in the top 9 ladder positions.)
 Unless a petition for an exemption is made to the Tournament Director, teams must submit and bring at least 9 players to Team Championships.

-If multiple players in the top 9 ladder positions are injured during the tournament and are unable to compete, a petition for an exemption may be made to the CSA.
+If multiple players in the top 9 ladder positions are injured during the tournament or impacted by the COVID-19 pandemic and are unable to compete, a petition for an exemption may be made to the CSA.
 Please note that exemptions will be extremely rare.

 Each season, the CSA will determine the status of the exhibition match between the #10s.
 If the match is played, it may be best of three games.

 All line-ups will be posted for review on the Monday evening prior to a team’s championship weekend.
-Coaches have until 5:00 PM on Tuesday to protest a team line-up to the Tournament Director.
-The Tournament Director and Executive Committee will review all protests and make a decision on each one by Wednesday at noon and communicate the results to the impacted membership.
+Coaches have until 3:00 PM on Tuesday to protest a team line-up to the Tournament Director.
+The CSA Rules and Regulations Committee will review all protests and make a decision on each one by Wednesday at noon and communicate the results to the impacted membership.

 As a general rule, late changes will not be allowed, and players may not be added to the roster after the deadline.
 Any proposed late ladder changes (occurring past the posting deadline on that Monday) must be explained by the coach, reviewed by the CSA and approved before the start of the event.
 In the case of line-ups not being submitted on time, the last used line-up in an official intercollegiate CSA dual match will be the one used in the tournament by that team.